1 Bg 11-1972: The Universal Form

 > give a mental picture of that great revelation to

 > Dhrtarastra.
-Neither Sanjaya nor Dhrtarastra were present,
+Neither Sanjaya nor Dhrtarastra was present,

 > but Sanjaya, by the grace of Vyasa, could see whatever